scaleway/image-tools/README.md

 This repository contains the tools, documentations, examples and contents for building, debug and running images on [Scaleway](https://www.scaleway.com/).

+## Distribs & Community

+* The distribution images are located on the [scaleway](https://github.com/scaleway) organization
+* The apps and stacks are located on the [scaleway-community](https://github.com/scaleway-community) organization

 ## Getting start

 You can look the docker-based [hello-world](https://github.com/scaleway/image-helloworld) image.